 \subsubsection{Sod shock tube test:}

 The sod problem is defined in \cite{sod1978survey} is given by following initial condition

-for this initial condition the evolved solution consists of a rarefaction wave followed by a contact discontinuity and the shock discontinuity.
-The numerical solution for this test is given in Figure \ref{fig:eulertest1}.
+For this initial condition the evolved solution consists of a rarefaction wave followed by a contact discontinuity and the shock discontinuity.
+The numerical solution for this test is given and compared in Figure \ref{fig:eulertest1}.